whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** @dreamdealer/grisaille ***
-  - [🟡] Entering preslashed urls should jump to the route on the `prompt`.
   - [] Get keyboard shortcuts working in vscode extension.
   - [] Fix weird auth things in the vscode extension.
   + Done
+  - [x] Entering preslashed urls should jump to the actual url route on the `prompt`.
   - [x] Get the `media/@handle/pieces` JSON endpoint up and running.

 *** chat ***